albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 Second, the consensus treats the Calabresi-Lindgren median tenure figure (approximately 18.5 years) as a normative anchor rather than a descriptive statistic.
 But median historical tenure is a descriptive fact about a system operating under life tenure with high mortality -- not a prescription for what tenure ought to be under a designed system.
 Using historical median tenure to justify fixed term length confuses what happened with what should happen.

 Third, the consensus frames the question as "how long is long enough to insulate justices from political pressure" -- a framing that produces eighteen years as a comfortable compromise.
-The FJBAA reframes the question: how long should unelected officials hold extraordinary power before the democratic system receives a structured opportunity to recalibrate?
+The Act reframes the question: how long should unelected officials hold extraordinary power before the democratic system receives a structured opportunity to recalibrate?

 ---